akleinvm/pcf-file-upload-button/README.md

 # pcf-file-upload-button

 The `pcf-file-upload-button` is a PowerApps PCF (PowerApps Component Framework) component that enables users to upload a file through a button.
 The uploaded file's contents are converted into a Base64 string, which is then accessible via the component's output property.
-Additionally, the component outputs the filename of the uploaded file.

 ## Features